 The Dental Benefit offers a Preferred Dentist Program (PDP) - a voluntary Network of over 120,000 participating dental locations nationwide that provide fee discounts to plan participants.
 You are not required to use a Network dentist, but you will generally save money when you do.
-To access a list of Network dentists in your area, log on to the MetLife website or call MetLife at 1-800-838-0875.
+To access a list of Network dentists in your area, log on to the MetLife at 1-866-838-0875.